DatabricksFactory/databricks-migration/README.md

 ## Steps to deploy bicep file ```template.bicep```

-   Run the **deployClusterNotebook** to deploy a Cluster and a Notebook in the Databricks Workspace .
+   Run the **deployClusterNotebook.ps1** to deploy a Cluster and a Notebook in the Databricks Workspace .
 It takes the following parameters :

  * $RG_NAME - Resource Group Name containing the Databricks Workspace.
  * $REGION - Resource Group Region